 Bachelor Degree Programs Comparison

-In 2021 the 5 top-rated, fully-online bachelor degree programs were compared against their on-campus counterparts.
+In 2024 the 5 top-rated, fully online bachelor’s degree programs were compared against their on-campus counterparts.
 However, whether the online iteration or the in-person program is more expensive varies by program and school.

-- The credit hours below are based on undergraduate prices.
+- The credit hours below are based on in-state undergraduate prices.

 ---|---|---|